Michal2SAB/Stick-Arena-Mobile-Stats-Checker/README.md

 # Stick Arena Stats Checker
-A stats checking app for stick arena that I made some time ago for mobile platform (android) in android studio.
-In Java.
+A stats checking app for stick arena that I made some time ago for mobile platform (android) in android studio (Java).

 # How does the app look like?